 If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

-I have a modest 5″x7″ embroidery machine without a free arm, so anything I embroider has to be laid flat under the head of my machine.
+I only have a 5″x7″ embroidery machine without a free arm, so anything I embroider has to be laid flat under the machine head.

 Thus, finding unique blanks that unzip, unroll, or can be unfastened in some manner makes me so happy!